 |

-The lib directory contains JAR files for Mamba, Simple, Velocity, and BeanShell,
+The libdirectory contains JAR files for Mamba, Simple, Velocity, and BeanShell,

 there are no unresolved external dependancies.

-All that is required to start the server is to edit a Java properties file named
+All that is required to start the server is to edit a Java properties file namedserver.properties.
+Typically you will only need to edit the port number if it is other

-that the default port number 80 , however the
+that the default port number80, however the

 the web root (the directory that the files are served from), and the service classpath